abinandha8086-lgtm/point-cloud-3d-change-detection/README.md

 cd point-cloud-3d-change-detection

 2. Create and Activate Environment
    It is recommended to use a virtual environment to avoid library conflicts

 3. Install Requirements
    Install the necessary deep learning and visualization libraries:

    pip install --upgrade pip
    pip install -r requirements.txt

 4. Run the Visualization
 To see the cube change detection in action, run the visualization script.
 This will open a 3D window showing the processed point cloud results:

-   bash

    python3 viz_change.py